 Of course, none of this would work without the stellar cast, which reads like a who's who of '90s actors: Winona Ryder, Kirsten Dunst, Claire Danes, Samantha Mathis, Christian Bale, Gabriel Byrne.
 And, above all, Susan Sarandon anchors the film in the role of Marmee.
 For many people, this is the definitive version of "Little Women."

 But a new version could challenge its supremacy.
-Saoirse Ronan is set to star as Jo in a 2019 remake helmed by Greta Gerwig.
-The film will also star Emma Watson, Timothy Chalamet and Meryl Streep.
-Given that Ronan's hugely successful debut film, "Lady Bird" was about a smart, complicated young woman it sounds like it will be the perfect fit.
-Will Gerwig's version be a "Little Women" for the #me2 era?
-If "Lady Bird" is any indicator, expect her to take Armstrong's feminist approach and push it even further.
-The film is expected to focus more on the women's lives after they grow up and leave home than previous movie adaptations did.
+Saoirse Ronan stars as Jo in a 2019 remake helmed by Greta Gerwig.
+The film also stars Emma Watson, Timothy Chalamet and Meryl Streep, as the testy Aunt March.
+Given that Ronan's hugely successful debut film, "Lady Bird" was about a smart, complicated young woman it sounds like a perfect fit.
+As was the case with the 1994 version, Gerwig puts a feminist spin on the material and incorporates themes from Alcott's personal life.
+But unlike previous adaptations, this one starts with the March sisters as adults and flashes back to their childhoods.
+Early reviews have been almost uniformly glowing.

 Last editorial update on Dec 17, 2019 05:18:13 pm.